 Finca Saladero is an environmentally sensitive 390 acre private preserve set in the undeveloped Golfo Dulce and the seldom visited Piedras Blancas National Park.
 It includes ½ mile of coastline on the Golfo Dulce, 30 acres of gardens and 360 acres of primary rainforest.

-As responsible stewards we are obliged to take nothing from the ecosystem that surrounds us excepting photographs and memories.
+As responsible stewards, we are obliged to take nothing from the ecosystem that surrounds us except photographs and memories.
 With this in mind we have implemented certain policies and standards to ensure its continuance with minimal or no impact to the environment as well as providing all of our guests with the opportunity to learn about and even participate in conservation efforts.

 General Overview of our green approach: